 - Before or after your beach stop, a good option is to ride the length of Meadow Lane, a narrow peninsula projecting west.
 You’ll be wowed by the opulent beachfront homes on the south side of the road, where you’ll also find additional, more secluded public beach access points, and by the wetland views of Shinnecock Bay on the north side.
 The peninsula ends at Shinnecock Inlet, where you’ll need to turn around.

 - When it’s time to check out the Village of Southampton, follow Meadow Lane east.
 Where it joins with Gin Lane you’ll pass the historic St. Andrew’s Dune Church, a distinctive brick structures situated on the ocean.
 The map will lead you through neighborhood streets to the heart of the village at the intersection of South Main Street and Job’s Lane.
 Park you bicycle, and stroll the lengths of both streets, which are lined with boutiques, restaurants, cafes and other attractions before heading back to the train station.

-View the slideshow below for a visual tour of the sights in store for you.
-And be sure to consult our Hamptons Riding Guide for more insider tips.
+View ride photos below, and be sure to consult our Hamptons Riding Guide for more insider tips.